b1polarbear/why-I-should-be-the-US-president/README.md

-# why-I-should-be-the-US-president
+# Why I should become the President of the United States of America
-projekt website with reasons why i should become the president of the united states of america and why people should vote for me
+This projekt is website with my ideas, plans and reasons why I would make a great candidate to be the next president of the United states of America.